DudbridgeLab/indexevent/README.md

 ### Please use Siyang Cai's [ColliderBias](https://github.com/SiyangCai/ColliderBias) package for our most up-to-date methods.
 [https://github.com/SiyangCai/ColliderBias](https://github.com/SiyangCai/ColliderBias)

 This package is retained for compatibility with Dudbridge et al (2019).
-The current version is 0.2.0 in which the default correction for weak instruments has been changed to CWLW (corrected weighted least squares) from Cai et al (2022).
+The current version is 0.2.0 in which the default correction for weak instruments has been changed to CWLS (corrected weighted least squares) from Cai et al (2022).

 # INDEXEVENT
 `INDEXEVENT` is a package for adjusting association statistics for index event bias.